 Virginia Residential Contract of Purchase

-There are several important terms covered by the Residential Contract of Purchase.
-Virginia real estate agents should be familiar and comfortable with each section of the Contract.
+The Residential Contract of Purchase covers several important terms.
+Virginia real estate agents should be familiar with and comfortable with each section of the Contract.

 Identity of the parties to the contract and the property

-This is the most basic part of the Residential Contract of Purchase: properly identifying each of the parties and the property.
-Not only will the buyer(s) and seller(s) be named and identified by current address, but their chosen real estate representation will also be identified by company.
+This is the most basic part of the Residential Contract of Purchase: properly identifying each party and property.
+Not only will the buyer(s) and the seller(s) be named and identified by current address, but their chosen real estate representation will also be identified by the company.

-The real property (land and structures) will be thoroughly identified by legal description and address.
-And personal property (personal items to remain on the property as part of the sale) will also be specifically identified.
+Real property (land and structures) will be thoroughly identified by legal description and address.
+Personal property (personal items to remain on the property as part of the sale) will also be specifically identified.
 This section allows the parties to agree to include appliances, light fixtures, window coverings, and even furnishings in the sale of the property.

 Price, Deposit, and Financing